There may be a link between kidney disease and going too hard so you might want to reconsider pushing yourself after reading this

 The link between vigorous exercise and kidney disease

 Rhabdomyolysis, or rhabdo for short, is the breakdown of muscle that releases myoglobin and creatine kinase into the bloodstream.
-This causes kidney complications and prevents the organs to properly function such as cleansing toxins from the blood and regulating the water fluid levels.
+This causes kidney complications and prevents the organs to properly function such as cleansing toxins from the blood and regulating water fluid levels.

 Longer hours of exercising also mean more calories are burned.
 But if you don’t consume enough nutrients to supplement the burned calories, your body will find it hard to perform basic functions accordingly, which will increase the chances of kidney failure due to nutrient deficiency.